-Adina Kay-Gross is one of Kveller’s contributing editors as well as a writing consultant at Hebrew Union College-Jewish Institute for Religion and The Covenant Foundation.
+Adina Kay-Gross is Kveller's special projects editor and one of Kveller’s contributing editors.
+She is also the Editorial Director at The Covenant Foundation and a Writing Consultant at Hebrew Union College-Jewish Institute for Religion.
 Adina earned an MFA in nonfiction writing from Columbia University and has been published in a number of literary magazines as well as in Slate, Tablet, The Jewish Week and The Forward.
-Adina is currently editing an anthology that explores interpretations of the modern Jewish mother and she lives in the suburbs of New York with her husband Jonathan, her twin girls and her menschy dog.
+She lives in the suburbs of New York with her husband Jonathan, her twin girls, and her dog, Pretzel.

 If you spend any time reading Kveller, you already know the incredible force that is Carla Naumburg, contributing editor, writer, clinical social worker, mother, and loyal friend extraordinaire.
 You…probably also know that Carla is the author of the recently published “Parenting in the Present Moment-How to Stay Focused on What Really Matters,” in which she breaks through the exasperating barrier of impossible and impossibly out-of-touch parenting advice (sleep when your baby sleeps, anyone?) to offer suggestions about how we can slow down, focus,… >> Read More

 This September, the Shefa School, a new pluralistic Jewish community day school on the Upper West Side of Manhattan, welcomed its first students.
 Founded by Ilana Ruskay-Kidd, the former…director of the Saul and Carole Zabar Nursery School at the JCC in Manhattan, Shefa is the only Jewish Day School for students with language-based learning disabilities.
 Shefa currently has 24 students enrolled in grades 2-5 and will ultimately enroll children in grades K-8.
 What does “language-based learning disabilities” mean?
 Shefa addresses learning difficulties connected… >> Read More